How To Follow Up With Interactive Content Leads?

 After a person completes this diagnostics quiz, the next step is to unveil the results.
 But the conversation shouldn’t stop there.
 Similar to the grade-based quiz, there’s an opportunity to make recommendations on the best next steps.

 The quiz taker may not know what to do next.
-As the creator of the quiz and subsequent expert, the ball is in your court to lay out their potential options.
+And as the creator of the quiz and subsequent expert, the ball is in your court to lay out their potential options.
 This is a powerful position.